-If your ROW grant specifies that it is renewable, you must apply to BLM to renew it at least 120 calendar days before your grant expires (refer to SF-299 from the Forms section of the ROW website) BLM will renew the grant if you are in compliance with its terms and conditions.
+If your ROW grant specifies that it is renewable, you must apply to BLM to renew it at least 120 calendar days before your grant expires using a SF-299.
+BLM will renew the grant if you are in compliance with its terms and conditions.
 If your grant does not address whether it is renewable, you may apply to BLM to renew your grant at least 120 calendar days before your grant expires.
 BLM has the discretion to renew the grant, if doing so is in the public interest, and may change or add terms and conditions to the new ROW Grant.
-(See Renewal Guidance in the Grant Administration section of the ROW website).